Deformations of Boltzmann Distributions: Introduction

+As a motivating example for this paper, let $S$ be the defining action of the lattice $\phi^4$ theory (See \S \ref{sec:phi4} for details), and consider the family of distributions $p_\beta(x) \propto e^{-\beta S(x)}$ parametrized by $\beta \in \mathbb{R}^+$.
 In terms of statistical physics $\beta$ corresponds to the inverse temperature and controls how ordered the given system is.
 As seen in Fig.~\ref{fig:beta} the performance of a normalizing flow is sensitive to the parameter $\beta$.
-Continuous normalizing converge faster at higher temperatures.
+Continuous normalizing flows converge faster at higher temperatures.
 Somewhat surprisingly, the RealNVP architecture converges faster both at $\beta = .1$ and $\beta =10$ than at $\beta =1$.
 A possible explanation is that both the smoother distribution ($\beta=0.1$) and the more localized ($\beta = 10$) is easier to learn than a combination of these characteristics at $\beta=1$.

 Motivated by this observation, this paper studies the following problem.
-Suppose we are given a one-parameter family of actions $S_t(x)$ ($S_t = t S$ in the above paragraph), that defines a one-parameter family of distributions, $p_t(x) \propto e^{- S_t(x)}$.
+Suppose we are given a family of actions $S_t(x)$, parametrised by $t$, inducing a family of distributions, $p_t(x) \propto e^{- S_t(x)}$.
 We are interested in how these distributions are related for different values of $t$.
-From a practical viewpoint, the main goal is to sample from $p_{t_2}$ by first sampling from $p_{t_1}$ and then deforming the samples by making them flow along some vector field $V_t$.
+From a practical viewpoint, the goal is to sample from $p_{t_2}$ by first sampling from $p_{t_1}$ and making the samples flow along some vector field $V_t$.
+We will refer to this $V_t$ as the deformation field or transport field.

-The contributions of this paper can be summarized as: \begin{itemize} \item In \S \ref{sec:def_eq} we derive a PDE, the deformation equation, that translates between infinitesimal deformations of actions and the infinitesimal deformations of the Boltzmann distributions they induce. \item In \S \ref{sec:phi4} we put the theory into practice in the case of a simple deformation of the lattice $\phi^4$ theory and show that it leads to improved performance of normalizing flows. \end{itemize}
+The contributions of this paper can be summarized as: \begin{itemize} \item In \S \ref{sec:def_eq} we derive a PDE, the deformation equation, that translates between infinitesimal deformations of actions and the infinitesimal deformations of the Boltzmann distributions they induce. \item In \S \ref{sec:phi4} we put the theory into practice in the case of a simple deformation of the lattice $\phi^4$ theory and show that it improves the performance of normalizing flows. \end{itemize}